USAvian/USAvian/README.md

 # USAvian
+An API for bird conservation and management in the United States.

 A collection of collections.
 A list of lists.
 A map of maps.
 A one-stop shop for entities directly or indirectly doing bird conservation and management.

 ## About